-I’ve been incredibly lucky to spend a lot of my working life working for a top UK long haul airline.
-An amazing place to work, working with some equally amazing colleagues and proud to be involved in operational recruitment – specialising in Pilot recruitment.
+I’ve been incredibly lucky to spend a lot of my working life working for a top UK long-haul airline.
+An amazing place to work, working with some equally amazing colleagues and proud to be involved in operational recruitment – specializing in Pilot recruitment.

 Yes, I was the HR person that (most!) people dread on interview day!
 About me Q.What do I know about flying?
 Not a lot.
 Q.How can I appreciate what you do as a pilot?
 The quick answer is I don’t need to have done the job to be able to interview for it (thankfully I would interview with at least one pilot so they would understand any technical areas I was unsure of).
 What I do know is how to build a robust and relevant selection process and how to pick a strong candidate and get the right person for the job.

 I enjoy recruitment and must confess to being a bit of an interview nerd: I love meeting new people, hearing about their experiences and why they want to join the Company.
 Getting an interview is generally pretty tough so it’s always a surprise when candidates don’t do their homework

 Tip 1: Do your research!
 Interviewing is a 2-way thing – you’re interviewing us as much as we’re interviewing you.
 So, be involved, take the initiative and do your homework.
 When you interview a candidate who’s as passionate about your Company as you are, and knows their stuff it really stands out.
 Be that person.

 Prior to interview, you’ll have received some information about what’s going to happen on the selection day.
 It should outline if there will be a group exercise, whether there’s a competency/ behavioral interview.
 Again, strong candidates will research both these things before they turn up so they know roughly what to expect.
 There’s a HUGE amount of information online about selection processes, there are chat rooms that give information too.
 Be cautious as not all this information is helpful and it can lose some context.